jessawright/CBES_JS_Quiz/README.md

 2 - Expected behavior that isn't happening:
  - A. Items that cost nothing (Eggs) don't display as "FREE!"
- - Dates are not displayed as MM-DD-YYYY (single digit months do not get a leading zero).
+ - B. Dates are not displayed as MM-DD-YYYY (single digit months do not get a leading zero).
  - The average cost of the items in the grocery list is not displayed.
  - I ... don't know what exception logging is.
 I don't know if that is happening, yet.